atmist/snazzy-info-window/README.md

 #### closeOnMapClick

 Determines if the info window will close when the map is clicked.
-An internal listener is added to the google maps `click` event which calls the `close()` method.
-This will not activate on the google maps `drag` event when the user is panning the map.
+An internal listener is added to the Google Maps `click` event which calls the `close()` method.
+This will not activate on the Google Maps `drag` event when the user is panning the map.

 - Type: _boolean_